W6EC 261 / EU Regulation

 Check My Wizz Air Claim

-Free check · 5 years (Hungary) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · No fee unless you win
+Free eligibility check · 5 years (Hungary) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · Fee disclosed before signature

 01We Know Wizz Air